What are Tracker Tags and Their Role in Equipment Tracking

 • Tags consist of an antenna for radio signal transmission and a chip for storing relevant information.

-• Different radio frequencies are utilized for transmission and recording of signals.
+• Different radio frequencies are utilized for the transmission and recording of signals.

 • RFID tags detect and absorb signals, allowing for tracking within a limited radius, especially in retail environments.